-Suspect arrested in attack on Chinese American man in NYC
+Suspect arrested in attack on Chinese immigrant in NYC

 Ma was collecting cans when he was attacked from behind, knocked to the ground and kicked in the head.
 He was taken to Harlem Hospital, where he remained in a coma on Tuesday, officials said.

-The police department’s hate crimes task force was investigating the attack, which appeared to be among the latest in a troubling rise in anti-Asian hate crimes in New York and around the country.
+The police department’s hate crimes task force is investigating the attack, which appeared to be among the latest in a troubling rise in anti-Asian hate crimes in New York and around the country.

 Surveillance video showing the attacker kicking Ma and stomping on him, echoing last month’s assault near Times Square in which a Filipina American woman was knocked to the ground and stomped on.
 A parolee convicted of killing his mother nearly two decades ago was arrested in that attack.